What is autism?

 - processing cognitive information.

-The developmental differences, signs and characteristics of autism can vary widely in nature and severity from person to person, and can also develop, change and improve over time.
+The characteristics of autism can vary widely in nature and presentation from person to person, and can also develop, change and improve over time.

-Age, gender and cognitive ability can also have an impact on how the signs or characteristics of autism present themselves in different people, which is something that should also be considered.
+Age, and cognitive ability can also influence how the characteristics of autism present themselves in different people, which is something that should also be considered.

 While much of the diagnostic process is related to behavioural attributes, it can be difficult to diagnose autism until they are between 18-20 months.
 For some, the signs of autism may not become apparent until school years, or adult years when demands exceeds capacity.